sixper/Division3_4/README.md

 # Division3_4

-Java program which calculates averages of numbers divisible 3 and 4.
+Java program which calculates averages of numbers divisible by 3 and 4 in the range of between 0 and input.